pdiomede/github-dev-dashboard/README.md

 # GitHub Dev Dashboard

-This project generates dynamic HTML dashboards showcasing GitHub repositories related to [The Graph](https://thegraph.com/) ecosystem.
+This project generates dynamic HTML dashboards showcasing GitHub repositories related to [The Graph](https://thegraph.com/) ecosystem (Subgraphs and Substreams).
 It includes separate dashboards for **Subgraphs** and **Substreams**, featuring stats like stars, owners, and last update times.

 ## 🔧 Features